svrohith9/ar-duck-game/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in AR Duck Game.
+Thanks for your interest in Escape Ducks.

 ## Getting started
 1. Fork the repo and create a feature branch.